 When first starting levodopa, the most common potential side effects are nausea and vomiting.
 If these occur, doctors usually recommend taking the medication with a small carbohydrate snack, such as crackers or toast, or adding extra carbidopa (Lodosyn).
 Other possible side effects include drowsiness, low blood pressure (which can cause lightheadedness or dizziness) or hallucinations.

 With long-term use of levodopa (as well as longer duration of Parkinson's disease), complications may develop.
-These can include dyskinesia or motor fluctuations.
+These can include dyskinesia or "off" time.
 Dyskinesia is uncontrolled, involuntary writhing or wriggling movement.
 It most often occurs when symptoms are otherwise well controlled (known as "on" times).
-Motor fluctuations are when medication effect wears off and symptoms return before your next medication dose is scheduled.
-These "off" times alternate with "on" times during the course of a day.
-"Off" periods often come on gradually but also can occur suddenly or unpredictably.
+"Off" time is when symptoms return before your next medication dose is scheduled.
+It can come on gradually or suddenly and unpredictably and can alternate with "on" time throughout the day.

 Example: Nourianz* (istradefylline)